seedstack/website/content/docs/business/manual/assemblers.md

 ---

 The assembler pattern is used to transfer a representation of the state of *Aggregates* to *DTO/Representation* objects.
-The Business Framework provides a interface and few base classes to ease the development of assemblers.
+The Business Framework provides a interface and few base classes to ease the development of assemblers.<!--more-->

 # Default assembler